 It’s easy to draw inward when we’re worried, isn’t it?
 To see only what needs fixing and none of what’s working well, only the challenges and none of the opportunities.

-I don’t mean to paint a smiley face on anything you’re worried about right now, or anything I’m worried about for that matter.
+I don’t mean to paint a happy face on anything you’re worried about right now, or anything I’m worried about for that matter.
 But gratitude is the path toward contentment, and contentment has a way of taking the sting out of worry.

 So, as you think about what concerns you, take inventory of all that’s good about your life as well and give thanks.